KDE/digikam-doc/image_editor/transform_tools.rst

 By default, the tool tries to find the seams which cross the lowest-contrast areas (how this happens exactly is specified by the energy function settings).
 Therefore, each pixel of the image is assigned a so-called *energy value*, as the higher the contrast, the higher the energy, and seams are less likely to cross high-energy areas.

 Since in many cases this simple contrast-based method is not optimal, the energy function can be *biased* by the user, who can decide that some areas should have a higher energy (using a preservation masks) or, on the contrary, that they should have a lower energy (using a suppression mask), and therefore effectively *drive* the seams and the whole process.

+See below the sample image resized where width have been reduced to 30M.
+The height still the same.
+Look like presered areas are not deformed while operation and the unwanted disapear magicaly.

 .. figure:: images/editor_liquid_rescale_after.webp
     :alt: